matrikashukla/Data-Scientist-Role-Play/README.md

 # Data-Scientist-Role-Play
-Profiling and Analyzing the Yelp Dataset
+Profiling and Analyzing the Yelp Dataset Using SQL